sciguy16/iCEblink40-LP1K-examples/README.md

 # Examples
 * counter: Binary counter on the 4 LEDs
+* pwm: 26 kHz, 5-bit PWM ramp on an LED

 # Usage
 * Build the toolchain from source - I had problems using slightly older versions which were resolved by building them afresh